Upload new images. The image library for this site will open in a new window.

 English majors have many marketable skills, and those skills can lead to many different career paths.
 Internships are designed to help students think about those career options and acquire experience that will help them as they begin their careers while earning course credit.
 Here are the English Department's internship options:

 English 464 provides an opportunity for students to receive credit for gaining practical, professional, hands-on work experience related to their English degree.
 Previous internships have included work in hospitals, publishing houses, and on-campus opportunities.
 ENGL464 is supervised by the English department internship coordinator and the on-site internship supervisor.
-ENGL464 counts towards capstone credit.
+ENGL464 counts towards University Capstone and Discovery Learning Experience credit.
 In order to be eligible, you must